sohandevnotes/react/README.md

 ```

 1. Replace `my-project` with your preferred project name.
-2. Select **React** as the framework when prompted. 🙌
+2. Select **React** as the framework when prompted.

+🎉 Your new React project is ready!

 ---

-## Step 2: Install Tailwind CSS and Vite Plugin 🛠️
+## Step 2: Install Tailwind CSS and Vite Plugin

 Navigate into your project folder: